kofi527/APIDEVELOPMENT_DJANGORESTFRAMEWORK/README.md

 •	Service oriented architecture
 •	Django and Django restframework installation within our virtual environment = it is an app the runs on top of Django that has the ability of converting your application into an API

-1. Hey , we start of the project by creating a virtual environment within our system at the command line
+1. Hey , we start of the project by creating a virtual environment within our system at the command line, note to use pip for windows and sudo for mac users
    ![0  install virtualenvironmet with the pip install command](https://github.com/user-attachments/assets/ad2dd075-d7af-4871-816e-b8c88df8c23f)